Wealthfront Automated Bond Portfolio Methodology White Paper

 If interest rates rise, the present values of future payments, and thus the value of bonds, decrease.
 If interest rates decrease, the value of the bonds would increase.

 To quantify interest rate risk, the overall sensitivity of a bond price to interest rates changes can be measured using a quantity called duration.
 Higher duration means higher interest rate risk.
 All else equal, the present value of a principal or interest payment will be more sensitive to a change in interest rates when time until the payment occurs is longer.
 This means that bonds with payments that are further in the future will be more sensitive to changes in interest rates (since the value of a bond is just the sum of the present values of all of its future payments).
-The duration of a bond is the dollar-weighted average time of its payments.
+Expressed in years, the duration of a bond is the dollar-weighted average time to its payments.
 As an example, let’s imagine a bond pays $3 in one year, $3 in two years, and then $103 in three years.
 The final payment includes the principal, while the first two only include interest.
 The duration of this bond is:

 Duration provides a single number measuring the sensitivity of a bond to interest rates.
 If interest rates rise (fall) by 1%, you can expect the value of a bond to decrease (increase) by 1% multiplied by the bond’s duration.